telerik/ajax-docs/controls/htmlchart/how-to/print-the-chart.md

 # Print the Chart

-The [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) renders an **SVG** or **VML** element that cannot be saved directly for printing as an image.
+The [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) renders an **SVG** or **VML** element that cannot be saved directly for printing as an image.
 In **Example 1** you will see how to force the browser to print only the chart and not the entire page.

 ## Print the HtmlChart's Content